keras-team/tf-keras/CONTRIBUTING.md

 ## Security vulnerability reports

-Since Keras is the high-level API of TensorFlow 2, Keras follows same security practices as TensorFlow.
+Since TF-Keras is the high-level API of TensorFlow 2, TF-Keras follows same security practices as TensorFlow.
 For details on guidelines on vulnerabilities and reporting them, you can refer [Using TensorFlow Securely](https://github.com/tensorflow/tensorflow/blob/master/SECURITY.md).